Why Students Made Demands

 70After the Takeover, 120 Black students were accepted to Northwestern University, while 70 enrolled in the fall of 1968.

-Although an increased enrollment of African Americans to Northwestern University was a progressive move toward greater representation of students of color on campus, it became apparent that there was a lack of infrastructure to support Black students in a predominately white environment where there were 8,700 students.
-It would bring about a heightened awareness of racial discrimination and insensitivity on campus.
+Although the increase in Black student enrollment marked a significant step toward greater representation of students of color on campus, it quickly became apparent that the university lacked the infrastructure to adequately support these students in a predominately white environment of 8,700 students.
+This disconnect led to a heightened awareness of racial isolation, systemic inequities, and cultural insensitivity on campus, laying the groundwork for future student activism.

-Black students individually complained to University deans regarding some of these issues.
-However, their grievances rarely resulted in substantive change.
-Some Black students chose to transfer to other universities due to the disheartening social climate on campus.
-Leslie Harris, a freshman in 1966, considered dropping out of school because of white hostility and social isolation.
-He confided in a friend from home, a high school dropout.
-His friend shared that seeing Harris attend Northwestern inspired him to finish high school and in turn encouraged Harris to remain at Northwestern.
+Black students individually brought their concerns to university administrators, but these complaints rarely led to meaningful change.
+Some Black students chose to transfer to other institutions due to the disheartening social climate on campus.
+Leslie Harris, a freshman in 1966, considered dropping out because of the pervasive hostility and social isolation he faced.
+In a moment of vulnerability, he confided in a friend from home, a high school dropout, who told Harris that seeing him attend Northwestern had inspired him to return to school.
+Encouraged by his friend’s words, Harris decided to stay.

-FMO’s mission largely addressed the social and academic needs of Black students in its early stages.
-Simultaneously, another Black student organization emerged with an outward focus on civil rights activism, Afro-American Student Union (AASU).
-That organization was led by James Turner, a Sociology graduate student.
-AASU members offered financial and legal assistance to students involved in civil rights campaigns in the South; particularly as some activists were arrested, beaten, and even killed.
+In its early stages, FMO focused primarily on the social needs of Black students at Northwestern.
+At the same time, another Black student organization emerged with a more outward-facing mission centered on civil rights activism: Afro-American Student Union (AASU),led by James Turner, a graduate student in sociology.
+AASU members offered legal and financial support to activists involved in civil rights campaigns in the South, especially in response to arrests, beatings, and even killings of demonstrators.

 Sources